Plane-Symmetric Capillary Turbulence: Five-Wave Interactions: Introduction

 where $\textbf{k}$ is the wave vector, and $k=|{\bf k}|$ is its absolute value, $\omega$ is the angular frequency, $C_{3w}^k$ and $C_{3w}^{\omega}$ are the dimensionless KZ constants, $P$ is the energy dissipation rate per unit surface area, $\sigma$ and $\rho$ are the surface tension and mass density of the liquid, respectively.
 The spatial and frequency spectra given by (\ref{ZF1}) and (\ref{ZF2}) are related to each other by the expression: $S_{\eta}(k)dk=S_{\eta}( \omega)d\omega$, which is the energy conservation law in the Fourier space.
 The power-law dependencies on $P$ with an exponent of 1/2 in the spectra reflect a resonant character of three-wave interactions.
 In general, the conditions for resonant interaction of the $N$-th order can be written as:

 For pure capillary waves, the frequency $\omega$ is related to the wavenumber $k$ by the dispersion relation

-In the case of isotropic surface perturbations, the system (\ref{resonance}) has non-trivial solutions for $N=3$, that provide a direct energy cascade and, as a consequence, the realization of the Zakharov-Filonenko spectrum (\ref{ZF1}) and (\ref{ZF2}).
+In the case of isotropic surface perturbations, the system (\ref{resonance}) has non-trivial solutions for $N=3$ that provide a direct energy cascade and, as a consequence, the realization of the Zakharov-Filonenko spectrum (\ref{ZF1}) and (\ref{ZF2}).
 In a situation of strong anisotropy, when all waves propagate in one direction, i.e., the wave vectors have a single component: ${\bf k}=\{k_x, 0\}$, three-wave resonant interactions degenerate, and the surface evolution begins to be controlled by higher orders of nonlinearity.
+This situation can be realized in a narrow channel, the width of which is much smaller than the length.
+Otherwise, the decay instability of a monochromatic wave will inevitably lead to isotropization of turbulence \cite{cap3}.

-Thus, a paradoxical situation arises: when moving to a simpler one-dimensional geometry, the behavior of the system of nonlinear capillary waves becomes more complicated.
+Thus, it may seem that a paradoxical situation arises: when moving to a simpler one-dimensional geometry, the behavior of the system of nonlinear capillary waves becomes more complicated.
 For a long time, the turbulence of capillary waves developing in anisotropic plane-symmetric geometry remained completely unexplored.
 For the first time, the turbulence of collinear capillary waves was studied numerically in \cite{koch2020}.
-The model was based on the equation system including cubically nonlinear terms.
+The model was based on the equation system, including cubically nonlinear terms.
 Only trivial three- and four-wave resonant interactions were revealed, which do not lead to the energy transfer over scales.
-The results of experimental study \cite{Ricard21} carried out for collinear waves on the surface of mercury indicate that the resonant five-wave resonant interactions $N = 5$ corresponding to the fourth order of nonlinearity are dominant.
+The results of the experimental study \cite{Ricard21} carried out for collinear waves on the surface of mercury indicate that the resonant five-wave interactions $N = 5$ corresponding to the fourth order of nonlinearity are dominant.
 At such a high order of nonlinearity, the conditions of resonant interaction (\ref{resonance}) cease to be degenerate.
 In other words, the system of equations (\ref{resonance}) has exact non-trivial solutions for $N=5$ in the case of plane waves.
 Having performed a dimensional analysis of weak turbulence spectra \cite{NazarenkoBook}, the authors of \cite{Ricard21} proposed an estimate for the spectrum of capillary wave turbulence in quasi-1D geometry: